Panic Attack Treatment Near Dallas, Texas

 Psychotherapy and Counseling

 Counseling also gives your teen a space to process their emotions and learn healthy coping skills, empowering them to feel more in control when panic sets in.
 Family involvement is often a crucial part of treatment as well.
 Working with a therapist not only helps your teen but also gives you tools and strategies to support them at home.
-These therapeutic approaches ensure that progress continues beyond the treatment setting.
+These therapeutic approaches ensure their progress continues beyond the treatment setting.

-Medication Treatment
+Medication

 Sometimes, medication for anxiety and panic attacks can be an important part of a teen’s treatment plan.
-Certain fast-acting medications for panic attacks may be used to provide relief during sudden, severe episodes, while longer-term prescriptions can help stabilize symptoms and reduce the frequency of attacks.
+Certain fast-acting medications for panic attacks may be used to provide relief during sudden, severe episodes, while longer-term prescriptions can stabilize symptoms and reduce the frequency of the attacks.

 Intensive Outpatient Programs (IOPs)

 An Intensive Outpatient Program (IOP) offers structured treatment several days a week while still allowing your teen to live at home and attend school.
-These programs often include individual therapy, group therapy, and skill-building sessions to manage panic and anxiety in real-life settings.
+These programs often include individual therapy, group counseling, and skill-building sessions to manage panic and anxiety in real-life settings.

 Partial Hospitalization Programs (PHPs)

 A Partial Hospitalization Program (PHP) provides a higher level of care, with full-day treatment that combines therapy, skill development, and psychiatric support in a more intensive environment.
-For teens whose panic attacks are significantly interfering with daily life, PHPs offer comprehensive support without the need for inpatient hospitalization.
+For teens whose panic attacks are significantly interfering with daily life, PHPs offer comprehensive support without the need for inpatient care.

 young girl sit at the end of the bed crying due to the struggles of mental health

 With all medications, your teen must take them as recommended by a healthcare provider, as many carry side effects.
 The medications listed below are often used in combination with therapy, giving your teen both immediate and long-term tools to manage panic and regain a sense of control over their daily life.
+Read on to learn more about some of the medications your child may be prescribed.

 BasePoint Academy Accepts health Insurance